The Eco Warrior

 Swanpool Nature Reserve – website: www.swanpool.org.uk

 There are many other fabulous locations for birding and to observe the local wildlife in Cornwall.
 One particular place that is worth visiting is French Mans Creek on the Helford Passage.
 At low tide you can often see Curlew, Heron, Egret and other waders.
-There is a regular foot passenger ferry from The Ferry Man Inn to the South side of the estuary.
+There is a regular foot passenger ferry from The Ferry Boat Inn to the South side of the estuary.

 A lovely way to see Cornwall is on foot and at its best when walking the coastal paths, be sure to take your binoculars with you.
 The path stretches for miles along the Cornish Coast and is close to many small towns and villages so that you can find somewhere to stop for refreshments along the way or a ride back to Falmouth on the local bus.

 The Camel Trail is a good place to walk and cycle and there are a lot of opportunities to see birds along the way as well as other indigenous wildlife.
 This is a good hours drive from Falmouth but worth the effort.

 There is plenty to see when walking out on Bodmin Moor but be sure to take suitable clothing, a good map, compass, plenty of drinking water and something to nibble on if a pub is not on your chosen route when you venture out into the wilds.
 The drive to Bodmin is about an hour or you can take the train there from Falmouth changing at Truro.